 The tools are okay for the work but, of course, are not the best.
 If you have your own toolbox, by all means use it.

-The other components of the 3D printer are located in the 3D printer below the UV cover.
+The other components are located in the 3D printer below the UV cover.
 The printing platform and the resin container are hidden in the foam.

 By the way, the Elegoo Mars does not come with any resin hydraulic fluid.
 You should order resin together with the printer.
 Incidentally, that would be the first “disadvantage” of SLA printing: The liquid resin is not really cheap.